 Optimizing for long time horizons is in general challenging, as the future is typically hard to predict.
-A common technique to address this is by limiting the effective time horizon of the optimization by applying a discount factor $\gamma \in [0, 1]$ to future rewards:
+The same state and action pair can lead to different returns as the future is typically stochastic.
+Observed returns can therefore have high variance.
+A common technique to reduce this variance is by limiting the effective time horizon of the optimization by applying a discount factor $\gamma \in [0, 1]$ to future rewards: